kyu1204/Dart/README.md

    }
    ```
 ### [Constructors](Code/4-Classes/constructors.dart)
-1. To create an instance using parameters, you should first create a constructor.
+1. To create an instance using parameters, you should first create a **constructor**.
 2. The format of the constructor is as in the following example.
    ```dart
    class Player {